Play Therapy Counseling and Activity Therapy

 Current research indicates a significant number of positive health outcomes resulting from participation in RT/TR programs:

 Certified Therapeutic Recreation Specialist, Sarah Taylor, will be providing individual and group sessions.
 To view available groups click here.

 Occupational Therapy services are provided by skilled professionals who specialize in the intervention of infants, toddlers, children, and adolescents with disorders that effect development of motor, sensory and behavioral skills.
 Occupational Therapists encourage and work towards the independence of activities of daily living; feeding skills; body awareness; environment safety; sensory integration; self-regulation skills; upper body strength and coordination; fine motor skills; handwriting skills; motor planning and praxis; bilateral coordination skills and balance; visual motor and visual perceptual skills and facilitation of developmental milestones.

 Nikah Hart and Susan Sparks of Achieve Pediatric Therapy and Rehab will be providing pediatric Occupational Therapy services inside the Playroom Lubbock beginning July 2017.
-We will be providing more details soon!
+(Most insurances accepted)